This topic describes how to perform manual tests in exploratory sessions. Exploratory sessions are saved for you to return to, and run again.

 Web Session Test your website on a desktop or mobile browser.

 On the right, define your session's name and other settings, such as application modules or environment.
-For details, see Exploratory session settings.
+For details, see Basic exploratory session settings.

 Click START to start your exploratory session.
 Then continue with During your exploratory session.

 The EXPLORATORY tab displays all manual testing sessions performed.